vinkla/extended-acf/README.md

 ## Theming

-This package provides two helper function to make theming with custom fields much cleaner.
+This package provides two helper functions to make theming with custom fields much cleaner.

 ### Field

 Instead of fetching data with `get_field` and `get_sub_field` you can use the `field` helper function.
 It checks if field exist as a sub field and then as a "normal" field.
+Note that this will not work if nested fields in the same field group share the same name.

 ```php
 echo field('title');
 ```

-> **Note:** This will not work if nested fields in a field group share the same name.

 ### Option